Manueljlin/colorschemes/README.md

 ## These Breeze Tweaked color schemes are *not* the final ones
 Just wanted to point that out.
-The place where the "official" colors will be decided is on T12743
+The place where the "official" colors will be decided is on T12743.

+Also, it might have crappy colors.